cabrinha/cabrinha.github.io/_posts/2015-4-28-Days-of-Future-Passed.md

 <strong>I open a terminal.</strong> As I usually do, when sitting down at my computer, when suddenly... a `fortune` catches my eye.

 {% highlight js %}
-Breathe deep the gathering gloom.
+"Breathe deep the gathering gloom.
 Watch lights fade from every room.
 Bed-sitter people look back and lament;
 another day's useless energies spent.